andakawa/Discord_KtBot/README.md

 # Functionalities

-The Bot can recognize the typicall Ping command.
+The Bot can recognize the typical Ping command.
 This repo is designed to provide a simple template.
 It's fairly easy to implement other command functionalities.